 Do you have ideas about ways to repurpose existing FDA-approved drugs?
 The CTSC is here to help.
-Dr. Hakim Djaballah, Module Lead for the Clinical & Translational Science Center Drug Discovery and Repurposing Core (DDRC) collaborates with UNM investigators other CTSCs to improve health outcomes by providing unique resources for rapidly translating existing drugs for use in new clinical trials.
+The Drug Discovery and Repurposing Core DDRC collaborates with UNM investigators other CTSCs to improve health outcomes by providing unique resources for rapidly translating existing drugs for use in new clinical trials.
 DDRC provides access to and operation of state-of-the-art technology in drug rescue, repurposing, and repositioning through innovative tools that support investigators and start-up companies.
 Additionally, DDRC provides support and guidance in translating pilot projects from preclinical proof-of-principle to clinical proof-of-concept as well as helps to develop first-in-human clinical trials.